 The Governors’ policy on Sex Education in school is that this should be taught as part of the Science curriculum.
 It will be treated in a sensitive, but factual way throughout the school.
 Lessons will be appropriate to the age of the children being taught.

-Parents of Y6 children will be invited into school to see how this area will be taught to their children.
+Parents of Y6 children will be informed in writing about how this area will be taught to their children.

 There is no right to withdraw children from health or relationships education.
 From January 2020 relationships and health education have been taught as part of PSHE lessons.
 Our policy for this is available on our policy page.